shdnx/next-express/README.md

 **Parameters**:
  - `expressRouter`: an `express.Router` or an `express.application` object.
  - `options : Object`: object with the following properties:
     - `path : String`: the path pattern on which to listen to incoming requests.
 Will be passed as a first argument to `expressRouter.get()`, so the same wildcard and placeholder patterns can be used.
+Required.
     - `middleware : Array(Function)`: an optional array of Express middlewares to pass to `expressRouter.get()`; these middleware will be executed before the page handler itself.
     - `...handlerOptions`: any remaining properties will be directly passed on to [`nextExpress.getPageHandler()`](#getpagehandleroptions).

 **Return value**: `undefined` (same as `express.Router.get()`).

-This function acts as a convenience wrapper around [`getPageHandler()`](#getpagehandleroptions).
+**Details**: This function acts as a simple convenience wrapper around [`getPageHandler()`](#getpagehandleroptions).

 #### `listen(expressApp, ...listenArgs)`